Sonnet 124: Couplet

-The afore mentioned critics are consistent with the point argued by Stephen Booth in Shakespeare's Sonnets/ Edited with Analytic Commentary by Stephen Booth, that the "fools" are not necessarily "witnesses", but rather "exhibits" whose deaths are called to offer a cautionary tale of those whose crimes have caught up to them.
+The afore mentioned critics are consistent with the point argued by Stephen Booth in Shakespeare's Sonnets / Edited with Analytic Commentary by Stephen Booth, that the "fools" are not necessarily "witnesses", but rather "exhibits" whose deaths are called to offer a cautionary tale of those whose crimes have caught up to them.
 In his article "Politics, Heresy, and Martyrdom in Shakespeare's Sonnet 124" John Klause argues against this view, noting that " One does not 'call' exhibits, but witnesses.
 It is more likely that the fools are being summoned to testify from beyond the grave ...
 If the foolish are to speak, it is to be on behalf of constant love".
 He believes that the most plausible identity for those who have died as exemplars of constant love are the martyrs, arguing, "But martyrs will have chosen a foolish goodness over a wise compliance that would have saved them from crime.
 In the fatal choice they evoke admiration in a poet who feels that their love in some way establishes a precedent for his own".
-While this explanation certainly seems plausible, Russell Fraser in his work Young Shakespeare claims that, "Martyrs, Protestant or Catholic, were only grist to Shakespeare's mill.
+While this explanation certainly seems plausible, Russell Fraser in his work Young Shakespeare claims that, "Martyrs, Protestant or Catholic, were only grist to Shakespeare's mill."
 To prove Klause's logic would require more conclusive evidence of Shakespeare's sympathy for martyrs.

 The Jesuit conspirators, Guy Fawkes, the Earl of Essex, the conspirators of the Gunpowder Plot, and others have been suggested as the possible historical identities for "fools of Time".
 However, there is no clear evidence that any of these people were meant to be specifically referenced in this sonnet.
-As Wright suggests, "has Shakespeare wanted to point at some particular individual or group, he likely could have found the words to do so.
+As Wright suggests, "had Shakespeare wanted to point at some particular individual or group, he likely could have found the words to do so.
 What the sonnet does is to use evidence adequate to support a general idea".